The Dukes, Lancaster

 The Dukes is a theatre in Lancaster, England.
 It is the county's only producing theatre venue, and is an Arts Council England National Portfolio Organisation.
 As well as producing two theatre productions each year, it also hosts a varied programme of touring theatre, comedy, live music and dance.
 It also has a reputation for screening independent cinema and in 2017 won Northern Soul's Cinema of the Year Award.

 History

 The venue opened as a theatre, under the name Duke's Playhouse, on 18 November 1971 in the former St Anne's Church, having undergone a year-long conversion costing approximately £180,000.
-The Queen, who also holds the title of "Duke of Lancaster", gave her permission for the use of the name and the theatre was opened by Paymaster General and Minister for the Arts, Viscount Eccles.
+The Queen, who also held the title of "Duke of Lancaster", gave her permission for the use of the name and the theatre was opened by Paymaster General and Minister for the Arts, Viscount Eccles.

 Auditoria

 The theatre has three auditoria across two separate buildings.
 In the main building "The Rake" is the larger space seating approximately 313, with "The Round" studio space seating approximately 240.
 The Dukes Centre for Creative Learning, a short walk up Moor Lane, has its own dedicated space for youth and community projects and performances.